AutoML: A Survey of the State-of-the-Art: Model Generation

 \subsection{Search Space}

-The neural architecture can be represented as a direct acyclic graph (DAG) \cite{enas,a_nas_survey}, which is formed by ordered nodes $Z$ and by edges connecting pairs of nodes, where each node indicates a tensor $z$ and each edge represent an operation $o$ selected from a set of candidate operations $O$.
-The in-degree of each node varies from the design of search space.
-Due to the limitation of computational resources, a maximum threshold $N$ is manually set for in-degree.
-Here, we give the formula for the computation at a node $k$ under the assumption that the index for nodes starts from 1:
+A neural architecture can be represented as a direct acyclic graph (DAG) comprising $B$ ordered nodes.
+In DAG, each node and directed edge indicate a feature tensor and an operation, respectively.
+Eq. \ref{eq:ss} presents a formula for computation at any node $Z_k, k\in\{1,2,...,B\}$.

-The set of candidate operations $O$ mainly includes the primitive operation such as convolution, pooling, activation functions, skip connection, concatenation, and addition.
-Besides, to further enhance the performance of the model, many NAS methods use some advanced human-designed modules as the primitive operations, such as depth-wise separable convolution \cite{chollet2017xception}, dilated convolution\cite{dilated_conv}, and Squeeze-and-Excitation (SE) Block \cite{senet}.
-How to select and combine these operations varies from the design search space.
-In other words, the search space defines the structural paradigm that architecture optimization algorithms can explore, thus designing a good search space is a promising but challenging problem.
+where $N_k$ indicates the indegree of node $Z_k$, $I_i$ and $o_i$ represent $i$-th input tensor and its associated operation, respectively, and $O$ is a set of candidate operations, such as convolution, pooling, activation functions, skip connection, concatenation, and addition.
+To further enhance the model performance, many NAS methods use certain advanced human-designed modules as primitive operations, such as depth-wise separable convolution \cite{chollet2017xception}, dilated convolution\cite{dilated_conv}, and squeeze-and-excitation (SE) blocks \cite{senet}.
+The selection and combination of these operations vary with the design of search space.
+In other words, the search space defines the structural paradigm that AO methods can explore; thus, designing a good search space is a vital but challenging problem.
 In general, a good search space is expected to exclude human bias and be flexible enough to cover a wider variety of model architectures.
-Based on the existing NAS works, we detail the commonly used search spaces as follows.
+Based on the existing NAS studies, we detail the commonly used search spaces as follows.